ichris-dev/sql-data-warehouse-project/README.md

 ### Building the Data Warehouse (Data Engineering)

 #### Objective
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using **DuckDB** to consolidate sales data, enabling analytical reporting and informed decision-making.

 #### Specifications
 - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
 - **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Execution**: All bronze/silver/gold scripts are plain SQL, executed directly against DuckDB — stored procedures are intentionally not used.
 - **Scope**: Focus on the latest dataset only; historization of data is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.